paypal/paypal-android/docs/PayPal/integration.md

 val config = CoreConfig("<CLIENT_ID>", environment = Environment.SANDBOX)
 ```

-Set the return URL from the URL scheme you configured in the `ActivityManifest.xml` [step 2](#2-configure-your-app-to-handle-browser-switching):
+Set a return URL using the custom scheme you configured in the `ActivityManifest.xml` [step 2](#2-configure-your-app-to-handle-browser-switching):

 ```kotlin
 val returnUrl = "custom-url-scheme"